mallika2011/Machine-Data-Learning/A3/Report.md

 ## STATISTICAL INFORMATION :

+Below is a table that contains statistical inferences and details that we have derived whilst performing the Genetic Algorithm.

+The table consists of outputs of many different *runs* of the algorithm.
+The parameters of each run have beem specified as well.

  |```pop size``` | ```iter``` |```cross select from``` | ```select sure``` | ```prob mut cross``` |  ```mutate range``` | ```crossover no```|file| ```sim. ann.```| ```train error``` | ```validation error```| ```comments```
 --- | --- | --- | --- |--- |--- |--- |--- |--- |--- |--- |---
 10 | 18 | 2 | 3 | 0.5 | 0.1 | 5|02_04_5| yes, 0.01 | 646685.2314547407|1451230.3945630102| error func is train + 1.5*val till 10th it